jniemann66/code-task/README.md

 ... these correspond to the two components of this project.
 In a production environment, these two services could (and maybe should) be run on entirely different machines / VMs.

-The end-user connects to the front-end server on port 3000
+The end-user connects their browser to the front-end server on port 3000

 The startup process for the back-end server incorporates a suite of tests before the service starts.
 All of the tests are expected to pass.
 Failure to pass all tests indicates a problem.